 We celebrate the diversity of gender, sexual orientation, sexual identity, race, religion, creed, region, and any other category that informs creativity and identity.
 We do not celebrate opinions and perspectives that can’t share this celebration.
 Poetry is an assertion of voice that is strongest when enacted and celebrated by a “teeming nation of nations” (as Walt Whitman described).

 We are committed to treating our poets with kindness, professionalism, and just a bit of whimsy to keep things fresh.
 Our lives center around poetry because we choose that they should.
 Our intent is that anyone who publishes with us, reads for us, or works with us feels valued throughout the process and is pleased with the results of our relationship.

-Natalie spends her time in Cedar City and Salt Lake City making pictures on the computer, writing, doting on her dogs, and sharing cheese and crackers with Nano.
+Natalie spends her time in Cedar City and Salt Lake City, UT working as an art director, writing, doting on her dogs, and sharing cheese and crackers with Nano.
 Her first book All of This Was Once Under Water is out from Quarter Press (2023).
 Chocolate-chip cookies are her kryptonite.
 NatalieYoungArts.com

 Contributing Book Review Editor

 Michael McLane is the author of the chapbook Trace Elements.
 His work has appeared in numerous journals and anthologies, including: Colorado Review, Denver Quarterly, Laurel Review, Western Humanities Review, Dark Mountain, High Country News, and Utah Historical Quarterly.
 He currently lives in Wellington, New Zealand where he is pursuing a PhD at the International Institute of Modern Letters at Victoria University.